SCLOUD-PTE-LTD/docs/public-cloud/database/udb-mysql.md

 The main library supports read and write operations.
 On the one hand, the slave database can be used as a disaster recovery node of the main database, and at the same time, it can also support read operations, reduce the pressure of the main database, and realize read/write separation.
 ### Configuration file
-Configuration files include various configuration parameters for the operation of ApsaraDB for ECSD, which can be customized and modified as needed, and default profiles are provided for different ApsaraDB versions.
+Configuration files include various configuration parameters for the operation of cloud database for ECSD, which can be customized and modified as needed, and default profiles are provided for different cloud database versions.
 Profiles include default profiles and custom profiles, which are created and imported by users.
 ### Administrator
 By default, the super administrator (`root`) privilege is provided, allowing users to customize the administrator password.
 ### Instance name
-You can customize the name of the ApsaraDB instance.
+You can customize the name of the cloud database instance.
 ### Resource ID
-After you create an ApsaraDB instance, the system automatically generates a resource ID, which is globally unique.
+After you create an cloud database instance, the system automatically generates a resource ID, which is globally unique.
 ### IP and port
 The IP address is the private network address of the user accessing the CVD, which is automatically generated after the CVD is created, and the external IP address is not currently provided.
 The default port for MySQL and Percona is 3306.
 ### Backup
-The backup stores all the data of the cloud database at a certain point in time.
-ApsaraDB provides automatic backup and manual backup to prevent data loss and avoid risks caused by mis-operation.
+The backup stores all the data of the cloud database at a certain point in time. cloud database provides automatic backup and manual backup to prevent data loss and avoid risks caused by mis-operation.
 You can select either the master or slave database as the backup source, but you cannot back up from a slave database across zones.
 ### Log
 A log is a log file used to record the operation events of a cloud database.
 Includes binary logs, slow query logs, error logs, operation logs

-### ApsaraDB for UDB Service Level Agreement (SLA)
+### cloud database for UDB Service Level Agreement (SLA)
 The SCloud UDB Service Level Agreement specifies the general service level indicators and service considerations that SCloud provides to customers with SCloud UDB cloud database services.
 ## Product advantages
 ### Highly available architecture